Introduction

 What are the signs of poor concrete yield during mixing?

-Yes, if you notice inconsistencies in texture, excessive cracking, or difficulty in achieving the desired strength, it may indicate issues with the mix or water-to-cement ratio.
+Inconsistencies in texture, excessive cracking, or trouble achieving the desired strength may indicate problems with the mix or the water-to-cement ratio.